Department Head: Jose Holguin-Veras (Acting)

 Today, Rensselaer civil and environmental engineers continue to be found at all levels in both private and public sectors throughout the world.

 A long-standing tradition at Rensselaer is educational programs in environmental problem solving.
 An early contribution to this field was the water analysis work of William Pitt Mason (1874), the pioneer of such activities in the U.S. in the late 1800s.
-Edward J. Kilcawley, a Rensselaer civil engineering professor who introduced environmental engineering as an option in the mid-1940s and as degree program in the mid-1950s, contributed visionary environmental engineering concepts.
+Edward J. Kilcawley, a Rensselaer civil engineering professor who introduced environmental engineering as an option in the mid-1940s and as a degree program in the mid-1950s, contributed visionary environmental engineering concepts.

 In addition to those in the Department of Civil and Environmental Engineering, there are faculty members with teaching and research interests in environmental problem solving in the Departments of Chemical Engineering, Chemistry, Earth and Environmental Sciences, and Mathematical Sciences.